 2) Biofeedback, muscle testing, or pulse analysis.
 All these have merit, but have significant drawbacks, as the findings can vary from day to day or week to week.

 3) The skin ‘scratch test’.
 A micro amount of allergens is injected into the skin, then observing any redness or swelling.
 This test involves mainly an IgE (Immunoglobulin-E) reaction, an immediate response.
 Anaphylactic, life-threatening allergies are mediated via this response.

 4) Blood test using IgE may also be used.
 Both of these tests are also good for environmental allergies (molds, pollen, dander, etc) as well as limited foods.
 Most traditional testing relies on this method or the scratch test.

 5) Blood test using IgG.
 Evidence has shown most food allergies are mediated by IgG (Immunoglobulin-G), which typically is a delayed response, and more sensitive for finding hidden food allergies.
-We use Cyrex Labs (www.cyrexlabs.com) or Meridian Valley Labs – we use the ‘combo’ panel, which tests for BOTH IgE and IgG antibodies - (www.meridianvalleylab.com), using the most accurate technology.
-Cyrex is more geared for autoimmune reactions.
+We use Cyrex Labs (www.cyrexlabs.com) or Meridian Valley Labs (www.meridianvalleylab.com) or Diagnostic Solutions (www.diagnosticsolutionslab.com).
+The latter is an in-home finger stick blood test, which is convenient for most people.
+We use a 'combination' panels, which test for BOTH IgE and IgG antibodies, using the most accurate technology.

 Causes of Food Allergies